 Analyze order history to create personalized offers for specific retailers.
 Provide guides on how to present products on the shelves, in the shop window/store-front etc. These can be sent in advance of the holiday via emails, provided by reps visiting stores or shared on your B2B eCommerce website.

-5. Back to School – August to early September
+5. Back to School – August to September

 Brands and wholesalers can promote assortment bundles to increase sales volumes to their retailers such as a backpack, pencil case, pen, pencils, notebooks etc. all offered at a discount.